ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/EARTH_-_Digestive_System.md

 - Moves glucose to liver, muscle, fat
 - Helps body retain nutrients by blocking conversion to bloodstream glucose

+JAPANESE PLUM
+Japanese plum is packed with powerful plant compounds and has been used in traditional medicine for thousands of years.
+It is rich in vitamins (A and B), minerals (potassium and manganese), fibers, riboflavin, and thiamin.
+Well known for its high antioxidant capacity and alkalinizing power, Japanese plum is also rich in carotenoids and phenolic compounds, which may boost heart health and protect against heart disease.
+It is used in this powerful enzyme blend to promote digestive and gastrointestinal health, protect the liver, and stabilize blood sugar daily

 #### Lightseed Benefits